NLohner/SPOC-scheduler-pipeline-stuff/LocalTimeFilter/README.md

  'SPOCTargetList.csv' contains the names of each target and the gps coordinates of \
  each point that defines the target.

- The script writes the filtered passes to a new .csv named 'TimesFiltered.csv'
+ The script writes the filtered passes to a new .csv named 'TimesFiltered.csv'.

- To install required packages, run "pip install -r requirements.txt"
+ To install required packages, run "pip install -r requirements.txt".